Rayan-Sarieddine/paws/aduino/README.md

 6-Error Handling and Status Updates:
 .The system continuously monitors the status of the Wi-Fi connection and GPS signal.
 .Any issues or errors encountered during the Wi-Fi connection process or data transmission are logged to the serial console, allowing for real-time troubleshooting and ensuring the reliability of the tracker.

+VI.
+Results:
+The result of this experiment was a successful integration of hardware components and software logic, which resulted in the effective transmission of valid GPS data (latitude and longitude) to the Node.js server API.
+Upon receiving the coordinates, the server performed its intended function by updating the "trackers" database table with the received location data.
+This seamless interaction between the ESP8266, the GPS module, and the backend server ensures that the pet's location is accurately tracked and continuously updated.
+Consequently, this real-time location data is readily available for representation and monitoring through the mobile application's map, providing pet owners with a reliable and up-to-date tracking solution to ensure their pet's safety and well-being.